raspberrypilearning/colourful-creations/en/step_2.md

 screen.bgcolor('white')
 --- /code ---

-Notice that you used a named colour: 'white'.
+Notice that you used a named colour: `'white'`.

 --- /task ---